 Substitutions & Variations

-- Use active sourdough starter - If you'd like to make this recipe with active sourdough starter, you can!
-To do so, omit the yeast and replace the sourdough discard with active sourdough starter (in a 1:1 substitute).
+- Use active sourdough starter - If you'd like to make this recipe with active sourdough starter, you can, although it's not needed for leavening purposes.
+To do so, replace the sourdough discard with active sourdough starter (in a 1:1 substitute).
+All other ingredients and directions remain the same.

 - Add chocolate chips - After mixing in the dry ingredients, fold in ¾ cup chocolate chips or chocolate chunks.
 Continue with the baking directions as written.